anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_namada.md

-If an ERC20 token is transferred to Namada, once the associated `TransferToNamada` Ethereum event is included into Namada, validators mint the  appropriate amount to the corresponding  multitoken balance key for the receiver.
+If an ERC20 token is transferred to Namada, once the associated `TransferToNamada` Ethereum event is included into Namada, validators mint the appropriate amount to the corresponding  multitoken balance key for the receiver, or release the escrowed native Namada token.

 ```rust
 pub struct EthAddress(pub [u8; 20]);